-Whether you are currently suffering from acne or went through it as a teen, you may notice it left something behind: Bumps, indentation, and discoloration of the skin, known as acne scarring.
+Whether you are currently suffering from acne or went through it as a teen, you may notice it left something behind: Bumps, indentations, and discoloration of the skin, known as acne scarring.
 Learn how you can treat and prevent skin damage from acne.

 What Is an Acne Scar?